 However, insects can pose a problem depending on what is grown.
 Most plants can withstand some homemade insecticides.

-1 quart of Water and 2 cloves of fresh crushed garlic
+You can use 1 quart of water and chili peppers on your plants, or you can use 1 quart of Water and 2 cloves of fresh crushed garlic.

 Add either of these combinations into a spray bottle and applying to the plants.
 Be careful not to over do it, as you will shock the plant, which can kill it.